Jersey 'should be ready' for independence from the UK

 He said: "Please give us a little time.
 The political pressure in Europe is building up for us to have a referendum.

-"If we left Europe then the pressures making Jersey think about independence would go away."'The right thing'
+"If we left Europe then the pressures making Jersey think about independence would go away."

 Sir Philip said: "If Jersey was faced with a stance by the UK or the European Union which meant the finance industry was going to up sticks and leave the island, then that clearly would be an instance where we would have to consider very carefully where our best interests lay.